webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 profile SHALL be equal or greater than the profile used to encode the sample.

 **level** is an integer that specifies a VP codec level all samples conform
 to.
+This value is encoded as the binary coded decimal representation of
-The value is 0 if a codec level is not specified.
+(level x 10).
+E.g "1.2" is encoded as decimal 12.
+The value is 0 if a codec
+level is not specified.

 **bitDepth** is an integer that specifies the bit depth of the luma and color
 components.
 Valid values are 8, 10, 12.